Things to see and do - Stratford-upon-Avon

 Attractive 16C house with an interesting history; dine on one of several intimate levels, surrounded by characterful beams and original features.
 The classic bistro menu lists simply, carefully prepared favourites and daily fish specials.

-Modern, open-plan restaurant with a lovely terrace, set on top of the Royal Shakespeare Theatre and boasting views over the canal basin, river and gardens.
-Interesting modern menu with classic British undertones; attractive presentation.
+Curvaceous open-plan restaurant with a lovely terrace, set on top of the Royal Shakespeare Theatre and boasting great views over the canal basin, river and gardens.
+Menus offer brasserie classics with some European influences.